hackndev/zinc/README.md

 * ST STM32l1

-In the future, a better story will be available that will allow for additional processor families, procesors, and boards using those processors to be defined more easily.
+In the future, a better story will be available that will allow for additional processor families, processors, and boards using those processors to be defined more easily.

 ## License